Every NBA Team's Biggest Flaw as Training Camps Open

 Replacing Wilson Chandler in the starting lineup with Will Barton and bringing Isaiah Thomas off the bench gives this group an outside shot at unseating Golden State's NBA-best scoring machine.
 But the defense will have a hard time topping its bottom-five finish without someone who can hang with star wings.

 Gary Harris works his tail off and can navigate those assignments for more than a few beats.
-He's also 6'4" and has a limited wingspan.
-Counting on Barton to survive against the 6'7" to 6'9" class when he's 6'5" himself is not sustainable.
+He is also 6'4" and has a limited wingspan.
+Counting on Barton to survive against the 6'7" to 6'9" class when he's 6'6" himself is not sustainable.
 Malik Beasley will run into the same caveat—if he plays.
-Torrey Craig is better off switching onto point guards than he is graduating from swingmen to explosive wings.
+Torrey Craig is better off switching onto point guards than graduating from swingmen to explosive wings.
 Juan Hernangomez will only hold up against slower non-bigs.

 The numbers bear this out.
 Denver's defensive rating never came close to average with any of these players at the 3, per Cleaning The Glass:

 Barton didn't even register as a small forward last year; he spent more of his time as the de facto point guard.
 A fully healthy Paul Millsap should give way to marginal improvement.
-Jokic's defensive rebounding is much more of an asset next to someone who can chase around more mobile bigs.
+Jokic's defensive rebounding is much more of an asset next to someone who can chase around mobile bigs.
 But Millsap shouldn't be consigned to guarding in space willy-nilly.
 Rotating him on to wings is not a sustainable model.

 Unless Michael Porter Jr. gets healthy and immediately contributes on defense, the Nuggets will have to hope their offense is transcendent enough for this not to matter.
-And truth be told, it might be.
+And it might be.

 Los Angeles Lakers: Shallow Center Rotation